Ziggy Ansah returns to Seahawks practice and ‘is ready to battle,’ says coach Pete Carroll

 Iupati may not be back Week 1, so Pocic likely starter

-Veteran free agent signee Mike Iupati remains sidelined with a calf injury — he has not played in any of the preseason games — and it remains unclear when he will return.
+Veteran free-agent signee Mike Iupati remains sidelined with a calf injury — he has not played in any of the preseason games — and it remains unclear when he will return.

 “He’s doing well, making progress,’’ Carroll said.
 “It’s going to be a race to the finish for the first game.
 I don’t know.
 He’ll be close.’’